AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 Thank you to [Stephan](https://github.com/Stephan3/Schnitzelslicerrepo) for the acceleration controls and post-processing script.
 Those are both adapted from his profile.

+See my [tuning guide](https://github.com/AndrewEllis93/Print-Tuning-Guide) for more generalized tuning information (primarily for Vorons running Klipper).

 # Table of Contents
 **(!)** = has important warning
 - [How to Download](#how-to-download)